openstack/cloudkitty/doc/source/arch.rst

 The name of the collector to use is specified in the configuration, only one collector can be loaded at once.
 This part is responsible of information gathering.
-It consists of a python class that load data from a backend and return them in a format that CloudKitty can handle.
+It consists of a python class that loads data from a backend and return it in a format that CloudKitty can handle.

 The data format of CloudKitty is the following: